For artists, the East Austin Studio Tour — arguably Austin’s largest arts event — proves a stamina-testing whirl.

 (That last comment the result of a scented candle McCollom had placed in her studio.)

-Late on Sunday afternoon, the second of EAST, McCollom is still alert and friendly, though weariness shadows her composure.
+Late on the last afternoon of the two-weekend event, McCollom is still remarkably alert and friendly, though weariness shadows her composure.
 New visitors fill her small, high-ceilinged studio.
-Beer cups have replaced the coffee cups in-hand earlier in the day.
+Beer cups in-hand have replaced the coffee cups from earlier in the day.
 The questions begin.

 “How do you make these paintings?”
 “These are paintings, right?”